Economic and Political Overview

 Legislative Power

 The legislative branch in Armenia is composed of a unicameral National Assembly (Parliament).
-Members are elected in single-seat constituencies by proportional representation vote for a five-year term.
+Members are elected through a proportional representation system for a five-year term.
 The minimum number of seats is 101; there are currently 107 members.

 Indicator of Freedom of the Press